ropensci-archive/roweb2/content/blog/2017-11-10-rprofile-mara-averick.md

 MA: Yeah so, I was the stats person at the company I was working at.
 And I didn’t realize there was all this really awesome work being done with really rigorous evaluation that wasn’t necessarily federal grant proposal stuff.
 So I was really inspired by that and started learning more about what other people were doing, some of it in R, some of it not.
 I kept in touch with some of the people from that conference.
 And then NBA Twitter is also a thing it turns out, and NBA, R/Statistics is also a really big thing so that was kind of what pulled me in.
 And it was really fun.
 A lot of interesting projects and people that I work with were all through that [Twitter] which still surprises me - that I can read a book and tell the author something and they care?
 It’s weird.

-> <h3>I like to make arbitrary rules for myself, one of the things is I don’t tweet stuff that I haven’t read.</h3>
+> I like to make arbitrary rules for myself, one of the things is I don’t tweet stuff that I haven’t read.

 KO: Everyone loves your twitter account.
 How do you find and curate the things you end up posting about?